fpsvogel/blog-2020/posts/2020-12-18-functional-ruby-programming.md

 ## 2. … through functions

 These pipelines are based on functions, which in Ruby means *callable objects*.
-Here are some examples, starting with the first function above.
+Here are some examples, the first of which uses a pipeline of its own.

 In `load_library.rb`: